MeaningCloud/dss-meaningcloud-plugin/README.md

 - [Create an account](https://www.meaningcloud.com/developer/login) in MeaningCloud (if you don't have one already) to obtain your license key.
 - (Optional) Request access to any of our [language](https://www.meaningcloud.com/developer/documentation/language-packs) or [vertical packs](https://www.meaningcloud.com/developer/documentation/vertical-packs) if you want to use the resources included in them.

-Once you have this, you only need to add your license key either in the Settings section of the plugin or in the Credentials section of the recipe you want to use.
+Once you have this, you only need to add your license key either in the Settings section of the plugin or in the Configuration section of the recipe you want to use.